-(31) Student sanctions may be imposed by the Director, Student Experience Team following consultation with appropriate staff.
+(31) Student sanctions may be imposed by the Director, Student Administration Services following consultation with appropriate staff.
 Student sanctions may take the form of one or more of the following:

-(32) In exceptional circumstances, where the imposition of student sanctions would be inappropriate having regard to the circumstances, the Director, Student Experience Team may direct that:
+(32) In exceptional circumstances, where the imposition of student sanctions would be inappropriate having regard to the circumstances, the Director, Student Administration Services may direct that:

-(33) An application for special consideration, setting out the facts upon which the student relies and any corroborative evidence, will be made in writing to the Director, Student Experience Team, normally within 10 working days of the date of formal notification to the student of the imposition of student sanctions.
+(33) An application for special consideration, setting out the facts upon which the student relies and any corroborative evidence, will be made in writing to the Director, Student Administration Services, normally within 10 working days of the date of formal notification to the student of the imposition of student sanctions.

-(34) The Director, Student Experience Team will respond to the application for special consideration, normally within 10 working days of the receipt of the application.
+(34) The Director, Student Administration Services will respond to the application for special consideration, normally within 10 working days of the receipt of the application.

 (35) A student may appeal against any decision made under this Rule.
 An appeal will be made in writing to the Executive Director Information and Physical Resources normally within 20 working days of notification of the relevant decision.